quist00/carpentries.org/_posts/2022/05/2022-05-05-workbench-beta.md

 We will be transitioning some of the lessons to [The Carpentries Workbench](https://carpentries.org/blog/2022/01/live-lesson-infrastructure/) in the next few months as a beta test.
 The beta test will live in parallel to the current lessons for at least two months before fully transitioning.
-If you are a maintainer, and would like to have your lesson enter the beta test, please [sign up and tell us about your lesson and when is the earliest time for you to start the beta testing][beta-test-signup-maintainer].
+If you are a Maintainer, and would like to have your lesson enter the beta test, please [sign up and tell us about your lesson and when is the earliest time for you to start the beta testing][beta-test-signup-maintainer].